-- Trimming: This is the process of removing the excess outer hoof, reshaping the underside of the hoof, and rebalance the hoof prior to shoeing.
+- Trimming: This is the process of removing the excess outer hoof, reshaping the underside of the hoof, and rebalancing the hoof prior to shoeing.

 - Lame: A lame horse has difficulty and/or pain while walking or standing.
 Lame horses should not be ridden until the underlying cause is identified and resolved.

-- Sound: A sound horse is walking and standing without discomfort and is fit for work.
+- Sound: A sound horse can walk and stand without discomfort and is fit for work.

 - Frog: This V-shaped structure is located in the center of the hoof and is the equivalent of the human fingertip.
 It contributes to the hoof’s ability to grip, and absorb shock, while also aiding circulation within the hoof.

 - Wall: Think of the hoof wall as the outer protective shell for the horse’s foot.
 It also provides traction and shock absorption.

-- Sole: This greyish-tanish surface covers the underside of the hoof, helping to protect and support the hoof capsule.
+- Sole: The sole covers the underside of the hoof, helping to protect and support the hoof capsule.
 It varies in color and texture, depending on the horse’s environment and whether it is shod or barefoot.